-Buying a table saw can cover a lot of bases.
-You have everything from DIY models to professional production level cabinet table saws.
+Buying a table saw covers a lot of bases.
+You have everything from entry-level models to professional production level cabinet table saws.
 In this article, we’re looking at the most popular—job site table saws.
-They’re on the less expensive side and are highly portable compared to their shop counterparts.
-That makes them go-to tools for framers, job site carpenters, and Prosumers.
+These highly portable saws fall on the less expensive side compared to their cabinet saw counterparts.
+That makes them the go-to tools for framers, job site carpenters, and even DIYers.

 Features aside, it’s the blade that does the work.
-So no matter what features you need, start with a quality blade and you’re much more likely to get a quality product in the end.
+So no matter what features you need, start with a quality table saw blade.
+After that, set the optimal table saw blade height, and you’re much more likely to get a quality product in the end.

 The first cordless table saws are making their way into the industry.
 However, we don’t have a viable replacement for the 10″ table saw just yet.
 You’ll still get the best performance with corded power.

 The vast majority of job site table saws use a direct drive motor.
 You’ll typically only find belt drives in more powerful cabinet saws.
-There is a twist on job site models, though.
-Skilsaw has two models that use worm drive motors – a 70 series lightweight model and a 99 series heavy-duty model.
+There is a twist on jobsite models, however.
+Skilsaw has two models that use worm drive motors.
+They have the lightweight Skilsaw SPT70WT-22 and the heavy-duty Skilsaw SPT99-12 table saw.

-Standard table saw blade diameter is 10″.
-These will give you somewhere around a 3-1/2″ cut capacity at 90°.
-The cordless saws running around have blades in the 8-1/4″ range and require you to give up some cutting depth.
-You’ll get more versatility out of a table saw with a 10″ blade.
+The standard table saw blade diameter is 10-inches These will give you somewhere around a 3-1/2″ cut capacity at 90°.
+Many cordless table saws running around have blades in the 8-1/4″ range.
+These require you to give up some cutting depth.
+If you need maximum depth, you get more versatility out of a table saw with a 10″ blade.

-For benchtop and job site saws with direct drive motors, the motor RPM is the blade RPM.
+For benchtop and jobsite saws with direct drive motors, the motor RPM is the blade RPM.
 If you’re considering a contractor or cabinet saw, it’s a different story.
-In any event, Pro table saw RPMs generally range from 4000 – 5000.
+In any event, professional table saw blade speeds generally fall between 4000–5000 RPM.
 Don’t let numbers on the lower side dissuade you.
 There’s a limit to how much power you can draw and each manufacturer has to decide how they’ll channel it between blade speed and torque.
 So higher isn’t necessarily better.

-If you’re on the carpentry side of job site table saw use, a lower RPM can actually help you.
-High speeds can burn hardwoods as the blade cuts through.
-Lower speed helps alleviate that.
+If you’re on the carpentry side of jobsite table saw use, a lower RPM can actually help you.
+High speeds can burn hardwoods or require faster feed rates as the blade cuts.
+Lower speeds help alleviate those issues.

 The arbor and trunnion hold the blade and allow it to move up, down, and at angles.
 Their quality increases with saw power and price.
-The arbor – the shaft that holds the blade in place – is almost always 5/8″ on a job site table saw.
-Just double check the size before buying blades.
+The arbor—the shaft that holds the blade in place—almost always measures 5/8″ on jobsite table saws.
+Just double-check the size before buying blades.

-If you’re going to have a quality product, you need a fence system that’s perfectly square to the table so your cut is perfectly parallel to the edge.
+A quality table saw requires a fence system that remains perfectly square to the table.
+This keeps your cut perfectly parallel to the edge.
 Obviously, framers have a bit more leeway than job site carpenters and there’s plenty of variance in fence quality.
 Cheaper saws have fences that can easily move out of square as they slide along the surface of the table.
 Avoid these if you want quality results.
 The fence system needs to be easy to keep square to the blade.